gbtunney/snailicide-monorepo/.github/instructions/default.instructions.md

   or script after I have thought about it.
 I would prefer a single source of truth using canvas if possible, but please make me aware of suggestions you can do
-- i use monorepo and pnpm and try to avoid jumping around via cd to do things to directories besides the root.
+- IMPORTANT - i use pnpm workspace monorepo.
+All terminal commands MUST stay in root and use pnpm --filter=<package-name> <command> OR pnpm --filter=<package-name> exec<package-root-dir> Please try to avoid jumping around via cd to do things to directories besides the root.
 - zsh over bash for shell
 - please use the most up to date TypeScript/JS (ESM format, no CJS) and best practices.